0xPolygon/devrel-docs/docs/zk/key_concepts.md

 Persistence is key, and as always, getting your hands dirty with code and our interactive examples will provide you with the most benefit.

+This is an evolving subsection, so expect the structure to change and the [resource list](./learning_resources.md) to grow as we polish the flow.